japila-books/spark-sql-internals/docs/spark-sql-joins.md

 | Used for a type-preserving join with two output columns for records for which a join condition holds
 |===

-You can also use link:spark-sql-SparkSession.adoc#sql[SQL mode] to join datasets using _good ol'_ SQL.
+You can also use link:SparkSession.md#sql[SQL mode] to join datasets using _good ol'_ SQL.

 [source, scala]
 ----